Daniel Gale Sotheby's International Realty leverages Yext to help mobile consumers find their dream homes

 ‘I clearly see the value of Yext in so many different ways.
 To me, as a Chief Technology Officer, so much value of technology is noise and is temporary.
 With Yext, I see a long-term play.
 The online world is getting more and more 'cloudy.'
 Yext is innovative and ahead of the market.’

-Daniel Gale Sotheby’s International Realty understands the power of location.
-Founded in 1922 by Daniel Gale, the real estate brand has grown into a $2.5 billion organisation, with 27 offices and over 800 agents, all of whom are independent contractors, and with locations spanning across the North Shore of Long Island from Queens to the North Fork.
+Daniel Gale Sotheby’s International Realty understands the power of digital knowledge.
+Founded in 1922 by Daniel Gale, the real estate brand has grown into a $2.5 billion organization, with 27 offices and over 800 agents, all of whom are independent contractors, and with locations spanning across the North Shore of Long Island from Queens to the North Fork.
 The real estate company has remained true to its Long Island roots, while also adapting to the changing marketplace.
-Daniel Gale Sotheby’s makes a big effort to supplement the personal service for which it is known with technology and it has transformed its website into an industry-leading platform for performing effective home searches.
+Daniel Gale Sotheby’s makes a big effort to supplement the personal service for which it is known with technology, and it has transformed its website into an industry-leading platform for performing effective home searches.

 The biggest trend in recent years has been the rise of more informed, mobile-empowered consumers who have specific local searches in mind before they even approach Daniel Gale Sotheby’s agents for help.
 "Real estate is so local these days that consumers know where they want to go before they start searching," explains Jon Evans, Chief Technology Officer.
 "They don’t say ‘I am searching for a house on Long Island.’
 We are something of a destination market for Manhattan, and there is so much information online that people tend to come prepared.
 So they search very locally within Long Island — ‘Cold Spring Harbor’ or ‘Locust Valley’ plus ‘homes for sale’ or ‘real estate’ — and then we have the ability to point people to our website, our agents, our offices, our real estate."